bparanj/crystal/electronics/design/electric-field.md

 Be cautious when using the Van de Graaff generator, as it can produce high voltages.
 Ensure proper grounding and avoid direct contact with the charged sphere.

-This experiment provides a clear visual representation of electric fields and helps in understanding how they influence charged particles.
+This experiment provides a visual representation of electric fields and helps in understanding how they influence charged particles.

-I'll explain the electric field concept with both visual demonstrations and practical examples.
+Electric field concept with both visual demonstrations and practical examples.

 ```python